olivierbrcknr/mfadt-darkdata-zine/_posts/2021-05-05-Dark-Data-in-Blockchain-Ecosystem.md

 ## Author
-speculative data is a collection of user data generated from a location within the crop circles, essentially not an A.I but more so an A.T (Alien Technology).
+speculative data is a collection of user data generated from a location within the crop circles.
+They are not a tool of A.I but rather an agency of A.T
+(Alien Technology).

 ##### Sources: